Independent supermarket takes the lead to support struggling dairy farmers

 By Eleanor McGillie

-EMERSON’S Supermarket is taking the lead to assist farmers struggling during the milk price crisis by donating 10p to a charity when customers buy two litres of Dale Farm milk in the store.
+EMERSON’S Supermarket is taking the lead to assist dairy farmers struggling during the milk price crisis by donating 10p to a charity when customers buy two litres of Dale Farm milk in the store.

 The Armagh supermarket, which has been serving the local community for 125 years, is to raise funds which will be donated to Rural Support – a charity which offers a support service to farming families.